Alcohol withdrawal symptoms can be very distressing depending on how much alcohol one consumes on a daily basis.

 - Continuous Nightmares

 - High blood pressure

 - Heavy sweating

 - Other signs of autonomic hyperactivity

 DTs most often occurs in individuals who drank excessively for more than ten years and stopped suddenly.
 DTs symptoms often manifest within 48-to-96 hours after the last drink, but they can occur up to seven-to-ten days after the last drink, in some cases.
 Some people can experience DTs for 24 hours while other may experience them for up to five days, depending on the amount of time one has been heavily consuming alcohol.

 According to The New England Journal of Medicine, even if DTs are managed by healthcare professionals they can result in up to 15% mortality, although this rate can be greatly reduced if appropriate diagnosis is assigned in time.

-After First Symptoms of Alcohol Withdrawal Have Passed
+After 7 Days of Alcohol Withdrawal

 After an average seven-day period of withdrawal physical symptoms tend to decline in intensity, although psychological symptoms can last weeks without the required treatment.